Spoonie Living

 We know what oppression feels like firsthand, and make it our goal to keep this blog a safe space for all marginalized groups—chronically ill and otherwise.
 Spoonie Living practices compassionate intersectional feminism by avoiding racist, appropriative, cissexist, and other -ist language in our original content, and tagging for the same in the content of others.
 And in case it doesn't go without saying, TERF ideology is not welcome.

-We acknowledge that no one can be completely unproblematic all the time, so if you see something we’ve overlooked, or simply have a personal trigger you’d like us to tag for, please feel free to check in via email, Twitter, or Facebook.
+We acknowledge that no one can be completely unproblematic all the time, so if you see something we’ve overlooked, or simply have a personal trigger you’d like us to tag for, please feel free to check in via email.
 We’ll always listen and take appropriate action.
+You can find a list of our current tag list in the Tag Directory.

 FAQ